Jelly Bean Succulent &

 Watering Needs

-Succulents, including the jelly bean plants, are prone to rotting if their roots are constantly submerged in moisture.
-Your jelly bean succulent prefers a watering schedule that mimics its natural habitat.
-During the active growing season, which is typically spring and summer, you'll want to water your jelly bean plant thoroughly but infrequently.
+In the spring and summer, during the active growing season, you'll want to water your succulent jelly bean thoroughly but infrequently.
 Allow the soil to dry out completely between waterings.
 This helps prevent overwatering, which can cause the Sedum rubrotinctum roots to rot.

 In the fall and winter, during the dormant season, your jelly bean plant goes into a period of rest.
 During this time, it requires even less water.
 You can reduce the frequency of watering to once every few weeks or even once a month.
 It's important to remember that succulents like the jelly bean plant are more tolerant of underwatering than overwatering.